leador/imager-backend/README.md

 # [imager](https://www.imager.uz/) - Modern Shopping

 **imager** is a modern ecommerce & social network platform that helps users to find the most matching products.
 Users can follow their favourite brands and to be aware of friends' actions.
+If you have selling products you can also enroll like a brand and sell your products without fee.

 ## Backend Used Technologies ![python version](https://img.shields.io/badge/python-3.8.10-informational) ![django version](https://img.shields.io/badge/django-3.2.5-success) ![drf version](https://img.shields.io/badge/DRF-3.12.4-important)